 The Return of the Mud Room

 “Mudrooms were once a luxury, not a necessity, but now they are de rigueur.
-For the 2020 Lake Forest Showhouse in suburban Chicago, Michele Frigon and I redid the home’s mudroom with coronavirus-appropriate upgrades, like a sink for hand-washing with a Brizo faucet in antimicrobial hardware, white Cambria nonporous quartz surfaces to highlight any dirt for quick clean-up, baskets to drop packages, and a jar of custom face masks in Casa by PC textiles, which were promptly snagged by visitors!
+For the 2020 Lake Forest Showhouse in suburban Chicago, Michele Frigon and I redid the home’s mudroom with timely upgrades, like a sink for hand-washing, white Cambria nonporous quartz surfaces to highlight any dirt for quick clean-up, baskets to drop packages, and a jar of custom face masks in Casa by PC textiles, which were promptly snagged by visitors!
 In the future, I anticipate mudrooms becoming even more tricked out.” —LJ Savarie, designer

 “A small space is the perfect place to transform the walls.
 Changing the paint color is always a great choice, but wallpaper packs a nice punch.
 From bold patterns to grasscloth or leather textures, millennial wallpaper is not your grandma’s wallpaper.
 Don't underestimate the power of wood, either.
 We like to use it to add dimensions to walls in small spaces too.” —Janelle Hughes and Kim R. Williams, co-owners of KJ Design & Mortar Styling

 “I think the style for small spaces will continue to head in a more clean soft look that brings elements of the outdoors into the space.
 I see light colors with pops of bold dramatic color being used sparingly and purposefully to create interest.” —Mark Lavender, principal of M. Lavender Interiors